bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

   AWS_SECRET_ACCESSKEY: vault:secret/data/accounts/aws#AWS_SECRET_ACCESS_KEY
 ```

+### Inject into resources

-Also, the webhook can inject into any kind of resources as well (even into CRDs):
+The webhook can inject into any kind of resources, even into CRDs, for example:

 ```yaml
 apiVersion: mysql.example.github.com/v1